Wanjin5508/fs/Struktur - in detail.md

 Q-learning is a model-free off-policy RL method in which the agent aims to obtain the optimal state-action-value function by interacting with the environment.
 It maintains a state-action table Q[S, A] called as Q-table containing Q-values for every state-action pair (s-1-9).

+## 2.5 Markov decision process
+- [ ]
+according to the definition of the Markov decision process, when the environment state is fully observable, the optimal strategy is only related to the current state, without considering historical information (1-1).

 ## 2.5 启发式算法
 适用范围最广: 遗传算法